66.8% of Vernon youth DO NOT use cannabis, so talking with your youth, using reliable facts, is key to substance use prevention.

 - Delusions (when taken in high doses)

-- Psychosis (risk is highest with regular use of high potency marijuana)
+- Psychosis (risk is highest with regular use of high potency THC)

 Long Term Effects on the Brain

-- Affects brain development, meaning teenagers who use marijuana are at risk of impairing:
+- Affects brain development, meaning teenagers who use cannabis are at risk of impairing:

 - Learning functions